 - When do you get them?
 (At what time of day or after eating anything)

-- Since when do you have these symptoms?
+- Since when have you had these symptoms?

 - Do you take any medicine?